Peeragogy/Peeragogy.github.io/practice.md

 After reviewing our activities with respect to these questions, our current priorities will become clearer.
-If a particular pattern is no longer of current relevance, move it to a .
+If a particular pattern is no longer of current relevance, move it to a **Scrapbook**.
 In addition to retired patterns, use the scrapbook to maintain a backlog, or “parking lot,” of proto-patterns, in the form of outstanding problems, issues, and concerns.
-Don’t limit yourself to *your own* creativity: include bookmarks to or clippings from patterns from other sources (see ).
+Don’t limit yourself to *your own* creativity: include bookmarks to or clippings from patterns from other sources (see **Reduce, reuse, recycle**).

 #### Rationale